jactools/dq-docker/docs/dependency-diagram.md

 Notes
 - This diagram shows internal module dependencies within the `dq_docker` package (only intra-package imports and relations).
 It intentionally omits external libraries (Great Expectations, Azure SDKs, Pandas) for clarity.

+External dependencies and extras

+- Core runtime deps: `requirements.txt` — generated from `pyproject.toml` and used for normal runtime images.
+- Dev deps: `requirements-dev.txt` — development and test dependencies used by CI and local development environments.
+- ADLS extras: `requirements-adls.txt` — optional dependencies required for Azure Data Lake Storage (adlfs/fsspec).
+CI installs this file only when `RUN_ADLS_TESTS=true` to keep default CI runs lightweight.
+- Delta extras: `requirements-delta.txt` — optional dependencies for Delta Lake (`deltalake`, `pyarrow`) when needed.

+Notes on packaging & CI

+- The repository generates pinned `requirements*.txt` files from `pyproject.toml` using `.github/scripts/generate_requirements.py`.
+Keep `pyproject.toml` canonical; regenerate requirements when you update dependencies.
+- The `Dockerfile` and `buildit.sh` support selecting a requirements file via the build-arg/ENV `REQUIREMENTS_FILE` so you can build a slim runtime image or a dev image with extra packages.
+- To avoid accidentally baking local Great Expectations artifacts into production images, the repo excludes `gx/` via `.dockerignore` and Dockerfile build patterns; mount `gx/` at runtime for development workflows.

+If you maintain or change extras, update `requirements-*.txt` and verify CI with `RUN_ADLS_TESTS=true` when ADLS changes are relevant.